hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 In this chapter we:
 * Connected our Organization to VCS
 * Created a New Workspace
-* Added a Sentinel Policy
 * Migrated Terraform State
 * Installed the TFH Tool
 * Uploaded Environment Variables
-* Tested the Sentinel Policy
 * Re-Deployed our Application from VCS
 ]